ianshulx/Django-Projects-for-beginners/event_manager/README.md

 # Event Management System

 ## Overview
-The Event Management System is a Django-based web application that allows users to create, manage, and participate in events.
-This project is designed to demonstrate fundamental Django concepts and provide a practical example for beginners.
+The Event Management System is a beginner-friendly Django web app that allows users to create, manage, and participate in events.
+It demonstrates core Django concepts, providing hands-on experience for new developers.

 ## Features
-- User registration and authentication
+- User registration & authentication
-- Create, edit, and delete events
+- Event creation, editing, and deletion
-- Browse and search for events
+- Event browsing & search functionality
-- Register for events
-- User dashboard to manage created events and event registrations
+- Event registration & user dashboard

 ## Technologies Used
 - Django 4.2